 - Ivy league-educated corporate attorney currently practicing at the law firm ranked as the 32nd largest in the world.

-- Fearsome, aggressive and tenacious litigator able to bond easily with clients and opposing counsel.
+- Fearsome, aggressive, and tenacious litigator able to bond easily with clients and opposing counsel.
 (This was a first-year attorney.)

 The point is that describing yourself one way could turn off some people.
-Let your potential employer reach their own conclusions about you.
+Let your potential employer reach its own conclusions about you.
 You will look like someone with a lot of time to think about yourself if you put this on there.